Custom Business Software Development: Use Cases, Cost Logic, and Where It Pays Off (2026)

 Managers need clean control over users, settings, history, and reporting so the system remains manageable after rollout.

 This is what turns the software into an operational control layer instead of just a data entry tool.
-When this layer is done properly, the product becomes easier to onboard, easier to support, and easier to improve later.
+Owner-level reports should show exceptions, not only raw rows.

 Rollout, support, and iteration